texfaq/texfaq.github.io/FAQ-verbwithin.md

-This is why the LaTeX book insists that verbatim commands must not appear in the argument of any other command; they aren't just fragile, they're quite unusable in any ''normal'' command parameter, regardless of [`\protect`ion](FAQ-protect).
+This is why the LaTeX book insists that verbatim commands must not appear in the argument of any other command; they aren't just fragile, they're quite unusable in any "normal" command parameter, regardless of [`\protect`ion](FAQ-protect).
 (The `\verb` command tries hard to detect if you're misusing it; unfortunately, it can't always do so, and the error message is therefore not reliable as an indication of problems.)

-The first question to ask yourself is: ''is `\verb` actually necessary?''.
+The first question to ask yourself is: "is `\verb` actually necessary?".

 -  If `\texttt{_your text_}` produces the same result